 - Pain during urination (dysuria)

-It’s common for endometriosis patients to experience heavy periods, whereas PCOS patients might experience lighter or missed periods.
-However, both PCOS and endometriosis have been known to cause irregular periods and/or heavy bleeding, and symptoms can vary among individuals.
+It’s common for endometriosis patients to experience heavy periods, whereas PMOS patients might experience lighter or missed periods.
+However, both PMOS and endometriosis have been known to cause irregular periods and/or heavy bleeding, and symptoms can vary among individuals.

-Can You Have PCOS and Endometriosis at the Same Time?
+Can You Have PMOS and Endometriosis at the Same Time?

-Yes, though PCOS and endometriosis involve opposite hormonal imbalances, some individuals are diagnosed with both.
-A 2023 study suggests that PCOS and endometriosis co-occur in about 2% and 5% of menstruating individuals.
+Yes, though PMOS and endometriosis involve opposite hormonal imbalances, some individuals are diagnosed with both.
+A 2023 study suggests that PMOS and endometriosis co-occur in about 2% and 5% of menstruating individuals.

 What the Research Found